 Adding Toppings to Our Snow Ice Cream

 After you've mixed the ingredients in, you can add little sprinkles or decorations if you want!
 I have some pink sprinkles and heart sprinkles on hand, so we used those!
-I'm fairly sure Lincoln poured half of the pink sprinkles in his bowl before I had a chance to help him!
+I'm fairly sure Lincoln poured half of the pink sprinkles into his bowl before I had a chance to help him!
 Harper was a bit more conservative, but not much.

 The kids' ice cream was melting fast.
-I think it was partly from the room temperature sweetened condensed milk, and partly from how warm our house is!
+I think it was partly from the room-temperature sweetened condensed milk, and partly from how warm our house is!
 When it came time to get some ice cream for the adults, we grabbed a bit more snow from outside and added it to the mixture.
 The kids absolutely LOVE the taste of the ice cream and they were so proud that they'd created it!

 I was surprised that after we added a bit more snow, the consistency was just like regular ice cream.
-It even tasted like store bought ice cream right out of the carton!
+It even tasted like store-bought ice cream right out of the carton!
 I remember making homemade ice cream as a kid but it was so much work and took a long time, even with an ice cream maker.
 This is a great option if you live somewhere with tons of snow (like Minnesota!) and you have young kids who want to help out in the kitchen.
 I'm so excited to make this an annual tradition!